cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

-Day 8-9 Sysmom
+**Day 8-9 Sysmom**

 Sysmon, or System Monitor, is a Windows system service and driver that is part of the Sysinternals suite by Microsoft.
 Sysmon enhances the ability to monitor and log detailed system activity on a Windows machine, which is especially useful for threat detection, security incident response, and forensic investigations.

 Key Features of Sysmon:
-Process Creation Logging: Logs detailed information about each process that starts on the system, including command line arguments, process IDs, and parent processes.
+Process Creation Logging:
+Logs detailed information about each process that starts on the system, including command line arguments, process IDs, and parent processes.
 Network Connections: Captures details about network connections made by monitored processes, including source and destination IP addresses and ports.
 File Creation: Monitors and logs the creation of files, tracking changes to files and directories, which helps detect potential malware activity.

 Registry Events: Tracks changes to the Windows Registry, often a key area affected by malware and unauthorized software.
 Hashes: Allows the generation and storage of cryptographic hashes of files for verification and comparison, helping detect unauthorized changes or malicious files.
 Use Cases in Cybersecurity:

-Sysmon is commonly deployed in SOC (Security Operations Center) environments to enhance visibility into system activities, providing critical insights for identifying unusual behavior.
+Sysmon is commonly deployed in SOC (Security Operations Center) environments to enhance visibility into system activities and provide critical insights for identifying unusual behavior.
 By combining Sysmon logs with SIEM (Security Information and Event Management) tools, analysts can detect suspicious patterns like unauthorized logins, process injections, or data exfiltration attempts.

 Additional Sysmon Event Types: